 However, consider the fact that every private student loan lender is different.
 Some may have options available to those who experience unemployment or unexpected financial problems.
 Some even offer deferment, through which you can temporarily suspend payments on your loans.

-Truth: Student Loans Are Rarely Dischargeable in Bankruptcy
+Truth: Student Loans Are Rarely Dischargable in Bankruptcy

 While many loans can be discharged through bankruptcy, student loans are an exception.
 There are very few circumstances in which people have successfully had student loans discharged.
 These included severe illness, disability, and undue hardship.